sirupsen/airrecord/README.md

 ### Updating

+Updating can be done in two ways:

-Updating a record is done by changing the attributes and persistent to Airtable with `#save`.
+1. With a record instance, change the attributes and persist to Airtable with `#save`

 ```ruby
 tea = Tea.find("someid")